 How will each component of a given ADL task be affected by a combination of impaired performance skill areas?

-For example, while engaged in functional activities the ...
+For example, while engaged in functional ...